souelgha/42_ft_printf/README.md

 We discover variadic functions in C. The key to a successful ft_printf is well-structured and extensible code.

-We handle the following conversions: cspdiuxX% this function is reused for most of  C projects in 42cursus.
+We handle the following conversions: cspdiuxX%.

+this function is reused for most of  C projects in 42cursus.